Lubbock Water Quality at a Glance

 Arsenic

-Source: Naturally occurring in West Texas soil and bedrock, particularly common in the Ogallala Aquifer groundwater that supplies the majority of Lubbock’s water
+Source: Naturally occurring in West Texas soil and bedrock, particularly in the Ogallala Aquifer groundwater that supplies the majority of Lubbock’s water through the Roberts County and Bailey County well fields.

 PFAS “Forever Chemicals”

-Health Effects: Associated with cancer, immune system damage, liver damage, reproductive issues, and developmental problems in children
+Health Effects: PFAS compounds are associated with increased cancer risk, immune system disruption, thyroid interference, liver damage, reproductive issues, and developmental problems in children.
+Health risks are assessed based on lifetime exposure.

 Chromium-6

-Source: Naturally occurring in groundwater and surface water sources, concentrated through treatment processes
+Source: Naturally occurring in groundwater and surface water from erosion of geological deposits; concentrated through Lubbock’s groundwater-heavy supply mix from the Ogallala Aquifer.

 Disinfection Byproducts

-Source: Formed when chloramine disinfectant (used by Lubbock) reacts with naturally occurring organic matter in source water from lakes and groundwater
+Source: Formed when chloramine — Lubbock’s secondary disinfectant — reacts with naturally occurring organic matter in surface water from Lake Alan Henry and Lake Meredith.
+Byproduct levels can vary seasonally with organic content in the source water.

 Please read – our information